survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

-If you drag a `Note` now, you should see some debug prints at the console.
-We are still missing some vital logic to make this all work.

-W> Note that React DnD doesn't support hot loading perfectly.
-You may need to refresh browser to see prints you expect!
+Besides the initial debug print, we should see way more prints as we drag a `Note` around.
+Note that both decorators give us access to the `Note` props.
+In this case we are using `monitor.getItem()` to access them at `noteTarget`.

 ## Developing `onMove` API for Notes

-In order to make `Note` operate based on id, we'll need to do a few things:
+Now that we can move notes around, we still need to define logic.
+The following steps are needed:

 * Capture `Note` data on `beginDrag`
 * Capture target `Note` data on `hover`
-* Trigger a callback on `hover` so that we can deal with the logic on higher level
+* Trigger `onMove` callback on `hover` so that we can deal with the logic on higher level

 You can see how this translates to code below: